www.londonartcollege.co.uk would like to store information (cookies) on your computer. By continuing to use this site, you consent to this.

 John Byrne B.Des ANCAD

-John Byrne has been a professional cartoonist and writer for over 20 years.
+John Byrne has been a professional cartoonist, illustrator and writer for over 30 years.
 Originally from Dublin, Ireland, he has been based in the UK since 1993.

-A former tutor at the Museum of Cartoon Art, John spends much of the summer and half term periods travelling around the country with his ‘Learn Cartooning Live’’ show which has been a big hit at festivals and community events for over a decade.
-Broadcast work has included stints as resident cartoonist on Nickelodeon TV and comedy and sitcom writing for Virgin Radio and BBC radio 4.
+The original tutor at the Museum of Cartoon Art, John’s ‘Learn Cartooning Live’’ show has been a big hit at festivals and community events at home and abroad and Broadcast work has included stints as resident cartoonist on Nickelodeon TV as well as comedy writing for Virgin Radio, BBC radio 4, Channel 5 and World Service.